-The founders of IEC have had extensive experience with climate-smart inclusive best practices over the past two decades.
-After the strong call-for-action from the community that gathered at the Climates Extremes Forum, Anna and Eva decided to systematically document and analyze best practices from around the world.
+The IEC founders and team have had extensive experience with climate-smart inclusive best practices over the past two decades.
+After the strong call-for-action from the community that gathered at the Climates Extremes Forum, we decided to systematically document and analyze best practices from around the world.
 They have been invited to present these findings at several conferences, both local and international.
 The summary findings and CAISE Model can be found below and the detailed finding will be documented in an upcoming book.

 The world is changing more rapidly than the ability of many to adapt.
 Despite economic growth, large segments of the world’s population, including an increasing number of Americans, are unable to participate in new economic opportunities.